Is Your Engine Rod Knocking? Engine Rod Repair Cost

 – Who’s there? –

-Seriously, if you hear a tapping sound coming from under your hood, it is definitely not a cause to joke around.
+Seriously, if you hear a tapping sound coming from under your hood, it is certainly not a reason to joke around.

-What causes an engine to make a knocking noise, and what should you do about it?
+What causes an engine to generate a knocking noise, and what should you do about it?

-This occurs when the crankshaft journal (which connects the crankshaft to the connecting rod of each cylinder) and bearing collide, which can create a knocking sound.
-If ignored, rod knock will progressively get worse, causing more damage and, therefore, a higher repair bill.
+This occurs when the crankshaft journal (which connects the crankshaft to the connecting rod of each cylinder) and bearing collide, which can create a thumping sound.
+If ignored, rod knock will gradually get worse, causing more damage and, therefore, a higher repair bill.

-Thankfully, in this informative guide, we will cover everything you need to know about rod knock.
+Thankfully, in this helpful guide, we will cover everything you need to know about rod knock.
 Let us start by examining what precisely rod knock is

-Following that, we will examine the reasons behind rod knock and the estimated cost of repairs to address it.
+Following that, we will examine the causes behind rod knock and the estimated price of repairs to address it.

 Table of ContentsShow